·

 No → Demand or consumption (if Section 82 is satisfied)

-Yes, but ≥ five units → free choice today and after enactment
+Yes, but ≥ five units → free choice today and from 2027

 Yes, fewer than five units → continue downward